Grief Support

-The Vilomah Foundation is proud to offer a free, anonymous, compassionate peer grief support program located in Bucks County, Pennsylvania, for individuals and families navigating the profound loss of a loved one due to substance use or other deaths of despair.
+The Vilomah Foundation is proud to offer free, anonymous, compassionate peer grief support for individuals and families navigating the profound grief of a loved one due to substance use or other tragic and stigmatized losses.
 Recognizing that grief is a deeply personal yet universally shared experience, our program is designed to provide a safe, supportive space where participants can connect with others who truly understand their journey.
 Guided by trained facilitators with lived experience, the peer-led approach fosters meaningful connections, emotional validation, and a sense of community for those who may feel isolated in their loss.

-We offer more than just a listening ear—we provide a lifeline to healing and hope.
-Whether participants are seeking solace, strength, or simply a space to share their stories, Vilomah’s program meets individuals where they are in their grief journey.
+We offer more than just a listening ear, we provide a lifeline to healing and hope.
+Whether participants are seeking solace, strength, or simply a space to share their stories, we meet individuals where they are in their grief journey.
 Through open dialogue and mutual support, we aim to empower participants to honor their loved ones while finding their own path forward.
-By bringing people together in a community rooted in compassion and understanding, Vilomah’s peer grief support program helps to transform grief into action, connection, and healing.
+By bringing people into a community rooted in compassion and understanding, Vilomah’s peer grief support helps to transform grief into action, connection, and healing.

 To speak to a peer today, please call 1.888.696.6654